life-itself/artearthtech.com/content/institute/blind-spots/_index.md

 As part of our work on Blind Spots we are organizing a series of conversations.

 * #1 The Bankruptcy of Vision of Managerial Capitalism - Roberto Unger - [17th of March @New Speak House 4-6pm]
-* #2 Respiritualising Society - why are we scared of religion and disconnnected from our spirituality? - 18th of May (location to be confirmed)
+* #2 [Returning to mystery, Saving Ourselves] - ? - 19th of May
 * #3 2019 Gathering - our annual [gathering][] will explore blind spots ranging from the myth of equality to techno-solutionism

 [gathering]: /gathering/
 [17th of March @New Speak House 4-6pm]: /2019/02/06/blind-spots-roberto-unger-future-of-britain/
+[Returning to mystery, Saving Ourselves]: /blog/2019-04-returning-to-mystery.md

 ## Blog posts